-Any questions about the material in this booklet can be directed to your Mentor or Sub-School Assistant Principal.
+Any questions about the material in this booklet can be directed to your Mentor or Year Level Manager or Assistant Principal of Teaching and Learning.

 Staff at the College have a core belief that all students can be learners and leaders, and we work hard to create opportunities for all students to be active and engaged global citizens who are equipped with strategies to successfully deal with an ever-changing world.